adhithyakrishna/adhithyakrishna.github.io/content/en/tech/java_concurrency_in_practice/Fundamentals/thread_safety.md

 {{< /boxmd >}}

 {{< boxmd >}}
-Holding a lock for a long time, either due to compute-intensive tasks or due to a blocking operation, introduces the risk of liveness or performance problems.
+Holding a lock for a long time, either due to compute-intensive tasks or due to a blocking operation, introduces the risk of liveliness or performance problems.

-Avoid holding locks during lengthy computations or operations at risk of not completing quickly such as netowrk or console I/O.
+Avoid holding locks during lengthy computations or operations at risk of not completing quickly such as network or console I/O.
 {{< /boxmd >}}